nish616/Coupon-validator/README.md

 ### Validate Coupon

-Submit the form with cart total value and coupon code to check coupon is applicable or not. if coupon is expired or cart total does not satisfy coupon minimum amount coupon is not applicable.
+Submit the form with cart total value and coupon code to check coupon is applicable or not.
+If coupon is expired or cart total does not satisfy coupon minimum amount coupon is not applicable.
 If it is applicable the discounted amount from the cart total is displayed.

 ### Create Coupon
- **Important** cannot create multiple coupons with the same name. submit the form to create new coupons.
+ **Important** cannot create multiple coupons with the same name.
+ Submit the form to create new coupons.